home-assistant/home-assistant.io/source/_integrations/google_cloud.markdown

     If you are requesting a text-to-speech API key:

     4. Don't select a value from the Role list. **No role is required to access this service**.
     5. Click `Create`.
-A note appears, warning that this service account has no role.
+If a note appears, warning that this service account has no role, you may ignore that.
+    6. Return to the `Service account` list page and click on the service account you created in step 5 to see the details for this service account.
+    7. Choose the `Keys` tab within the details view for this service account.
+    8. In the `Add Key` dropdown, select `Create New Key`.
+    9. Specify a `JSON` key type  and click `Create`.
-    6. Click `Create without role`.
-A JSON file that contains your `API key` downloads to your computer.
+    10. A `[serviceaccountname].json` file will download to your browser.

 ## Google Cloud text-to-speech